Hero background

 Visit Durbar Square

-Wander among temples and historic palaces, a UNESCO World Heritage Site, and discover the ancient heart of Kathmandu.
+Walk past temples and historic palaces, a UNESCO site, and explore the old heart of Kathmandu.

 The next story is yours